 A versatile and wide-ranging performer, Laura has performed for the Liszt Society, twice been featured in the London Song Festival (Comedy Songs, 2011 and 2012) and provided all vocals on Australian composer Leah Kardos' electronically-based album Machines.

 Laura also works as an accompanist and coach.
-For further information about this, and also Laura's teaching, please have a look at the relevant page.
+For further information about this, please have a look at the relevant page.